 This kind of storytelling could unfold something about the characters, showing how they change or just revealing who they are.
 What they want, fear, and value.
 How they understand the world and themselves.
 Instead we got only the hand-wave-y-est themes.
 John Locke “has faith”.
 Jack Shephard “wants to fix things”.
 And it kept breaking even this level of thin characterization.
 Sawyer was “just out for himself” … except when he wasn’t.
 Ben Linus “understands what is going on” … except when he doesn’t.

 These reversals on characterization came from the way Lost sustained interest with twists.
 Often these picked up a mystery from earlier, hinting that the show had a design undergirding its story, promising the payoff which never came.
-The twists were a key move in the shows method of focusing on delviering dramatic moments.
-In order to deliver these transient thrills, anything could happen without regard for the logic of plot, character, theme, our physical universe, or the show’s own world, so nothing ever really mattered.
+The twists were a key move in the show’s method of focusing on delviering dramatic moments.
+In order to deliver these transient thrills, anything could happen without regard for the logic of plot, character, theme, our physical universe, or the show’s own world.
+Since anything could happen, nothing really mattered.

 The show’s craft in constructing powerful scenes sometimes did deliver real magic, like Charlie’s hero moment, Michael’s dedication to his son, the VW bus.
 But then in pursuit of more moments of drama, the show revisited them until any truth or flavor they had was destroyed.